MonolixSuite Data set guide

 There are several ways to define the timestamp of the data set depending if there is a TIME column or not and if there is a DATE column or not.

-TIME column present TIME column not present
+(NOMINAL) TIME column present (NOMINAL) TIME column not present

 DATE column present DATE column is considered to represent the day and the TIME column the hour within this day Date column ignored (regressor or index used)